JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: Abstract

 \section{Abstract}

 We report a galaxy overdensity candidate at $z\approx10.5$ in the JWST Advanced Deep Extragalactic Survey (JADES).
-This overdensity contains 18 galaxies with consistent photometric redshifts and robust F115W dropouts within $8$ comoving Mpc in projection.
+This overdensity contains 18 galaxies with consistent photometric redshifts within $8$ comoving Mpc in projection.
 The galaxy number density is four times higher than the field expectation, accounting for one-third of comparably bright galaxies and nearly 50\% of the total star formation rate at $10<z_\mathrm{phot}<12$ in the GOODS--S field.
-Two compact members of the overdensity show potential Balmer breaks suggestive of evolved stellar populations or little red dots (LRDs).
-One-third of galaxies have close companions or substructures within 1\,kpc at consistent photometric redshifts, implying more frequent interactions in an overdense environment.
-Most galaxies have stellar masses of 0.6--3$\times10^8\,M_\odot$, half-light radii of $\sim200$\,pc, and star formation rates of $\sim5$\,$M_\odot\,\mathrm{yr^{-1}}$, with no significant deviation from typical high-redshift scaling relations.
+Galaxies in the overdensity more frequently have close companions or substructure, with one-third showing such features within 1\,kpc at consistent photometric redshifts, implying enhanced interactions.
+Most galaxies have stellar masses of 0.6--3$\times10^8\,M_\odot$, half-light radii of $\sim200$\,pc, and star formation rates (SFRs) of $\sim5$\,$M_\odot\,\mathrm{yr^{-1}}$.
+Their stellar masses and SFRs are slightly higher than those of field galaxies, but remain broadly consistent with typical high-redshift scaling relations.
+Two compact objects show possible Balmer breaks, suggestive of evolved stellar populations or little red dots (LRDs).
 We find tentative evidence for a spatially varying Ly$\alpha$ transmission inferred photometrically, consistent with an emerging ionized bubble.
 This overdensity provides a rare opportunity for probing the environmental impact on galaxy evolution and the onset of cosmic reionization within the first 500\,Myr.

 \keywords{High-redshift galaxies(734)---Reionization(1383)---High-redshift galaxy clusters(2007)}